JakduK/jakduk-api/README.md

 If you want to help to develop this project, anyone who wants to come is welcome.

 ### IDE
-This project is based on Eclipse.
+This project is based on IntelliJ IDEA and Eclipse.
 You can import the project using git clone.

-### Used technologies
-popular open source

 #### JAVA
 * JDK 1.8

+#### Search engine
+* Elasticsearch

 #### Dependency Management
-* Apache Maven
+* Gradle

 #### Database
 * mongoDB